BornB4Google/swe-3313-fall-2025-team-09/README.md

 ## Team Assignments

+- We have elected to split into a front-end team, a backend team, and a project manager.

-Click [here](https://github.com/BornB4Google/swe-3313-fall-2025-team-09/blob/main/project-plan/team-assignments/README.md) to see team assignments.
+- Click [here](https://github.com/BornB4Google/swe-3313-fall-2025-team-09/blob/main/project-plan/team-assignments/README.md) to see a detailed breakdown of our team assignments.

 ## Technology Selection

+- We have selected C#, ASP.NET Core / Angular, and SQLite as our tools.

-Click [here](https://github.com/BornB4Google/swe-3313-fall-2025-team-09/blob/main/project-plan/technology-selection/README.md) to see technology selection.
+- Click [here](https://github.com/BornB4Google/swe-3313-fall-2025-team-09/blob/main/project-plan/technology-selection/README.md) to see a detailed breakdown of our technology selection.

 ## Project Gantt Chart